Interactive Advisors review 2023

 As alluded to above, Interactive Advisors offers some very low-cost themed funds, with expense ratios starting at just 0.08 percent, or a cost of about $8 a year for every $10,000 invested.
 That low fee gets you access to Interactive Advisor’s home-grown thematic funds, though you can add other funds at slightly higher costs.
 In fact, you can get more than half of the funds here at a fee of 0.11 percent or less – solid value.
 If you don’t mind paying a bit more, you’ll be able to snag about two-thirds of the funds here for an expense ratio of 0.20 percent or less.

-Then if you’re looking for something a little more custom, you could go as high as 1.5 percent, but you absolutely needn’t do that to enjoy a highly individualized portfolio.
+Then if you’re looking for something a little more custom, you could go higher – the robo-advisor has capped its fund expenses at 0.75 percent –, but you absolutely needn’t do that to enjoy a highly individualized portfolio.

 If you have Interactive Advisors build you a custom fund, it uses low-cost Vanguard and iShares funds, some of the industry’s leaders.
 You get access to more than two dozen quality funds as part of that program.